 How to take a selfie that doesn't get flipped

+If you don't want selfie shots to be flipped in the first place, we'll need to use a third-party app.
 The free app Mirror, as the name suggests, is simply designed to provide you with a mirrored image of yourself.

 So far, so dull - that's exactly what the Camera app does when you activate selfie mode.
 The difference is that when you tap the screen you take a photo that remains mirrored - exactly what you saw while composing the image.
 At this point you'll be able to save or share it directly with friends and family.